Course Enquiries - UK

 (please refer to the left-hand tab for module detail):

-Masters level credits gained through the CPD modules can be used to count towards the award of full Masters qualifications such as the LSBU MA in Education.
+Masters level credits gained through the CPD modules can be used to count towards the award of full Masters qualifications.

 Each module outline below will give you an idea of the content and any prior experience and/or qualifications required in order to take the module.